SandroBeatz/Online-Shop/server/data/README.md

 ## Notes

 - All data is generated for demonstration purposes
+- All user-facing text (names, titles, descriptions, comments, author names) is in **Russian**
 - Email addresses use `@example.com` domain
 - Dates are in ISO 8601 format
 - All monetary values in USD
 - Images are publicly accessible via Unsplash
+- Slugs remain in English for URL compatibility